ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

 submit about half and get things generally mostly correct, there will be no modifier.

+## Academic Integrity

+Individual assignments describe policies specific to the assignment.
+Some general policies for the course are here.

+### Lab Reports and Academic Integrity

+You can use code that we provide or that your group develops in lab as part of your lab report.
+Your lab reports can be public.
+All of the *writing* in lab reports must be your own.

+You **can** use an AI assistant like ChatGPT or Copilot to help you author lab reports.
+However, if you do, you are **required** to include a section of your lab report that shows:

+- The prompts you gave to ChatGPT, or the context in which you used Copilot autocomplete
+- What its output was and how you changed the output after it was produced

+This helps us _all_ learn how these new, powerful, and little-understood tools work (and don't).

+### Skill Demonstrations and Academic Integrity

+Instructions for skill demonstrations will be posted a few days before the lab in which they happen.
+You're free to collaborate with others on preparing for the skill demonstration, trying things out beforehand, and so on.

+You **cannot** share details of _your_ skill demonstration with others until after you receive your grade for it.

+### Quizzes and Academic Integrity

+You can work on weekly quizzes with other students.

 ## Consent to Participate in Educational Research